 Probabilistic modelling, chemical equilibrium modelling, and reactive transport modelling require specialist knowledge and should be completed by appropriately qualified and experienced personnel.
 A comprehensive overview of reactive-transport models has been completed by Mayer et al. (2003).

-Figure 15.
+Figure 14.
 The basic process for determining water quality downstream of a mine.

-The determination of likely mine drainage chemistry, and the collection of relevant site hydrogeological and background water quality for coal PAF mines, is outlined below.
+The determination of likely mine drainage chemistry and collection of relevant site hydrogeological and background water quality for epithermal gold mines is outlined below.